rydmike/flex_color_scheme/README.md

 ```

 > **What does defaultError actually do?**
+>
 > The `defaultError` modifier creates a new copy of the object, where `error` color is null.
 > This causes the `toDark` method to skip it and keep it as null, it then gets the default Material error via
 > the `toTheme` method.
 For the custom `FlexSchemeColor` objects we made for example 4 and 5, we did not specify
-> any error color, so they are already `null` and get the default fixed Material error in dark mode anyway.
+> any error color, they are already `null` and get the default fixed Material error in dark mode anyway.
-> However, the built-in schemes do specify their error color for both their light and dark schemes, mostly they use
+> However, the built-in schemes **do specify** their error color for both their light and dark schemes,
-> the same Material default error color, but some red colored schemes use the high contrast Material error
+> mostly they use the same Material default error color.
+Some red colored schemes use the high
-> color.
-Because the light error color is defined, if we do not want `toDark` to compute a dark scheme error color that
+> contrast Material error color.
+Because the light error color is defined, if we do not
+> want `toDark` to compute a dark scheme error color that changes with the level,
-> changes with the level, we can modify its value to null before `toDark` is used.
+> we can modify its value to null before the `toDark` method is used.

 ### Example 5 - Passing All the Values Back and Forth to the HomePage

 The rest of the additions in the stateful MaterialApp are just passing in current values and getting a new value for
 it via callbacks for all our settings and their current values.

-It is certainly getting tedious to do it this way by now, but since it was stated that we would not add any
+It is certainly getting tedious to do it this way by now.
+Since it was stated that we would not add any
-advanced state management solution or verbose inherited widget to these bundled examples.
-We are sticking to this
+advanced state management solution to these bundled examples, we are sticking to this
 way in this more complex example as well.
-Let it at the same time be a good example of why and when a state management
+Let it at the same time be a good example of why and when
-solution should really be considered.
+a state management solution should really be considered.

 ```dart
        // themeMode value and change callback.